dwivedi1997/14-Days-OpenCV-Quest/Day 2/Readme.md

 All we have to do is:
 Detect edges.<br>
-Use the edges in the image to find the contour (outline) representing the piece of paper being scanned.
-Apply a perspective transform to obtain the top-down view of the document.
+Use the edges in the image to find the contour (outline) representing the piece of paper being scanned Apply a perspective transform to obtain the top-down view of the document.